 2. Has the American family been in decline, or has it simply changed forms while developing different kinds of strengths?
 What causes the fears of a generational war between the expanding numbers of elderly and younger Americans?

 3. Has the nature of American race relations been substantially altered since the 1960s civil rights movement, or are relations between whites and African Americans fundamentally the same?
 Has African American society itself undergone substantial changes?
-See boxed quote on page 993.
+(See boxed quote on page 993.)

 4. What similarities are there to the spread of Communism during the post–World War II era to the spread of Democracy in the post–Cold War era?
 If America was justified in intervening in halting the spread of communism in Asia, would Iraqi insurgents be justified in intervening in halting the spread of democracy in Iraq?
 Why or why not?